nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

     Type Ctrl+C to stop the log tail when you are finished.

 1. Now, open a new Tab in Chrome, enable Developer Tools, and make sure you disable Chrome's internal browser cache, and select the `Network` tab at the top in Chrome Tools.
-Right click on the Columns, and enable the Response Headers:X-Cache-Status, so it will display that Header value.
-Now click Refresh the JuiceShop webpage.
+Right click on the Columns, and add and enable the Response Headers:X-Cache-Status, so it will display that Header value.
+Now click Refresh on the JuiceShop webpage.

     Look for the `X-Cache-Status` Response Header and value (that Ingress is adding).
 It should look like this: